revbayes/revbayes.github.io/tutorials/brownian/index.md

 -   Run the analysis.

--   Using ‘Tracer‘, visualize the posterior distribution on the rate parameter ‘sigma‘ and the ‘rootlogmass‘
+-   Using `Tracer`, visualize the posterior distribution on the rate parameter `sigma` and the `rootlogmass`

--   How does the posterior distribution of ‘sigma‘ looks compared with the first analysis?
+-   How does the posterior distribution of `sigma` looks compared with the first analysis?

--   Calculate the 95% credible interval for the rate of evolution of the log of body mass ($\sigma$) and the ‘rootlogmass‘
+-   Calculate the 95% credible interval for the rate of evolution of the log of body mass ($\sigma$) and the `rootlogmass`

 Data augmentation
 -----------------

 The third method to we will use is a data augmentation method.
 The data augmentation method uses explicitly the states at the internal nodes.
-We will specify the full model in ‘Rev‘.
+We will specify the full model in `Rev`.
 That means that we will create a random variable for each node of the tree using a for loop.
 Each trait is then simply assign a normal distribution, as we described above in the model description.
 The advantage of this method is that you estimate